-- (a) "Child passenger restraint device" means a device that is used to restrain a child weighing less than 65 pounds that meets the requirements of federal motor vehicle safety standard no. 213, child seating systems, 49 C.F.R. §571, revised 10-1-2002, and is hereby adopted by reference in this rule.
-Copies of the adopted matter may be obtained at no cost from the United States department of transportation at www.nhtsa.dot.gov/cars/rules. - (ba) "Manufacturer's rated seating capacity" means the number of places or spaces provided by the manufacturer of a vehicle for the driver and passengers to sit while the vehicle is in motion. - (eb) "Motor vehicle" means a self-propelled device in which persons are or may be transported upon a highway, which is built on an automobile or truck chassis, which is specifically designed by the manufacturer to transport passengers, or is specially modified to transport handicapped passengers, and which meets the safety equipment requirements of the Michigan vehicle code, 1949 PA 300, MCL 257.683 to 257.714b.
+(a) "Child passenger restraint device" means a device that is used to restrain a child weighing less than 65 pounds that meets the requirements of federal motor vehicle safety

-- (dc) "Multifunction school activity bus" means a vehicle rated for 11 or more passengers, including the driver, built after September 2, 2003 to school bus specifications defined in the federal motor vehicle safety standards.
-A multifunction school activity bus cannot be used for transporting children directly between home, school bus stops, and school. that term as defined in section 7 of the Pupil Transportation Act, 1990 PA 187, MCL 257.1807. - (ed) "Safety belt" means an automobile lap belt or lap-shoulder belt combination designed to restrain and protect a passenger or drive driver of a vehicle from injury. - (e) "School bus" means that term as defined in section 7 of the Pupil Transportation Act, 1990 PA 187, MCL 257.1807. - (f) "School transportation" means transportation provided by a public, non-public, or private school. - (g) "Transportation" means the conveyance of children by means of a motor vehicle to or from a center and to and from all activities planned for children by or through the center. - (h) "Transportation component" means when a center uses center owned vehicles, vehicles of staff or volunteers, or other private or contracted transportation to transport children for any reason.
-Transportation is not a center component if using public transportation or public or private school transportation; however, certain transportation rules still apply.
-If a child care center contracts with, or is established and operated by an intermediate school district, the board of a local school district, or by the board or governing body of a state-approved nonpublic school, then the school is responsible for the health and safety of children during transportation, and transportation is not considered a component of the child care program.
-Centers under this authority would not be required to complete a comprehensive background check on the transportation staff through the Child Care Background Check System. - (hi) "Volunteer motor vehicle" means a motor vehicle not owned by, leased by, or registered to the center or principle or employee of the center.
+- standard no. 213, child seating systems, 49 C.F.R. §571, revised 10-1-2002, and is hereby adopted by reference in this rule.
+Copies of the adopted matter may be obtained at no cost from the United States department of transportation at www.nhtsa.dot.gov/cars/rules. - (ba) "Manufacturer's rated seating capacity" means the number of places or spaces provided by the manufacturer of a vehicle for the driver and passengers to sit while the vehicle is in motion. - (eb) "Motor vehicle" means a self-propelled device in which persons are or may be transported upon a highway, which is built on an automobile or truck chassis, which is specifically designed by the manufacturer to transport passengers, or specially modified to transport handicapped passengers, and which that meets the safety equipment requirements of sections 683 to 711 of the Michigan vehicle code, 1949 PA 300, MCL 257.683 to.
+257.714b 257.711. - (dc) "Multifunction school activity bus" means a vehicle rated for 11 or more passengers, including the driver, built after September 2, 2003 to school bus specifications defined in the federal motor vehicle safety standards.
+A multifunction school activity bus cannot be used for transporting children directly between home, school bus stops, and school. that term as described in section 7 of the pupil transportation act, 1990 PA 187, MCL 257.1807. - (ed) "Safety belt" means an automobile lap belt or lap-shoulder belt combination designed to restrain and protect a passenger or drive driver of a vehicle from injury. - (e) "School bus" means that term as defined in section 7 of the pupil transportation act, 1990 PA 187, MCL 257.1807. - (f) "School transportation" means transportation provided by a public, non-public, or private school. - (g) "Transportation" means the conveyance of children by means of a motor vehicle to or from a center and to and from all activities planned for children by or through the center. - (h) "Transportation component" means when a center uses center owned vehicles, vehicles of staff or volunteers, or other private or contracted transportation to transport children for any reason.
+Transportation component does not include either of the following: - (i) Transportation is not a component of the child care program if a child care center uses public transportation or public or private school transportation; however, certain transportation rules still apply. - (ii) If a child care center contracts with, or is established and operated by an intermediate school district, the board of a local school district, or by the board or governing body of a state-approved nonpublic school, then the school is responsible for the health and safety of children during transportation, and transportation is not considered a component of the child care program.
+If this paragraph applies, a child care center is not required to complete a comprehensive background check on the transportation staff through the Child Care Background Check System. - (hi) "Volunteer motor vehicle" means a motor vehicle not owned by, leased by, or registered to the center or principle or employee of the center.